Skip to main content

 Categories

 A category is a bucket entries are submitted to.
-Each entry picks exactly one category.
+An entry picks one or more categories, and each category + entry pairing is judged, scored, and (if you charge) billed independently.
 Use categories to group entries by what they're being judged on:

 A program typically has 3 to 8 categories.
 More than that gets hard for judges to calibrate; fewer than 3 limits how you can recognize different kinds of work.